mostjs/core/docs/api.rst

   cancelAllTasks :: (ScheduledTask -> boolean) -> Scheduler -> void

-Cancel all future scheduled executions of all ScheduledTasks for which the provided predicate is true.
+Cancel all future scheduled executions of all :ref:`ScheduledTask`s for which the provided predicate is ``true``.

 Creating a Scheduler
 ^^^^^^^^^^^^^^^^^^^^